Do you have a project that requires fuel supply for back-up power?

 Prince Charles Hospital

-A custom 1,400L SuperVault Rectangular Series tank were installed to provide critical power for the hospital.
+A custom 1,400L SuperVault Rectangular Series tank was installed to provide critical power for the hospital.

 2 x SuperVault Cylindrical tanks holding 22,000L each with an IL4 rating were used to run the boilers for the hospital.